urbandictionary/elevpugma/README.md

 Follow these steps to get the project up and running:

 1. Clone the repository or download the source code.
-2. Install the dependencies by running the following command:
+2. Install the dependencies by running `npm install`

-`npm install`

 ## Configuration